MikroElektronika/mikrosdk_click_v2/clicks/nfctag4/DETAILS.md

 ## Examples Description

-> This example showcases how to configure and use the NFC Tag 4 click.
-The click is an NFC tag
+> This example showcases how to configure and use the NFC Tag 4 Click.
+The Click is an NFC tag
 > interface which uses the I2C serial interface and an RF link interface in order to communicate.
 > The example requires the ST25 NFC Tap application which can be downloaded to your phone.